microsoft/EdgeML/tf/examples/Bonsai/README.md

 Non-Zeros: 4156.0 Model Size: 31.703125 KB hasSparse: True
 ```

-usps10 directory will now have a consilidated results file called `TFBonsaiResults.txt` and a directory `TFBonsaiResults` with the corresponding models with each run of the code on the usps10 dataset
+usps10 directory will now have a consolidated results file called `TFBonsaiResults.txt` and a directory `TFBonsaiResults` with the corresponding models with each run of the code on the usps10 dataset

 Copyright (c) Microsoft Corporation.
 All rights reserved.

 Licensed under the MIT license.